Raj034/chrisprjethadvance/README.md

     Make sure you installed metamask or other wallet provider.

-    Switch the network to GoerliTestNet
+    Switch the network to Sepolia

-    Make sure to have some GoerliETH to test the app.
+    Make sure to have some Sepolia ETH to test the app.

 - Install required dependencies